huthifa22/STM32-Reaction-Time-/README.md

 # Project Specifications

 This project implements a reaction time game using an STM32F4 microcontroller.
-The goal is to mesaure a users reaction time by seeing how fast they can press a button the moment that the green led turns on.
+The goal is to measure a user's reaction time by seeing how fast they can press a button the moment the green LED turns on.
 Each round starts with a quick startup sequence for the LEDs, cycling from red to yellow to green three times.
-After that, there will be a slower fixed time from red to yellow and then a random time from yellow to green to measure a proper reaction time.
-The reaction time is then indicated by a light sequence.
-If the reaction is fast, the green LED will blink.
+After that, there will be a slower fixed time from red to yellow and a random time from yellow to green to measure a proper reaction time.
+A light sequence then indicates the reaction time.
+If the reaction is fast, the green LED will blink fast.
 If it's slow, the red LED will blink.
 If it's average, the yellow LED will blink.

 # Software